Puthpiseth/API-Projet/README.md

 ## API-SimplonNews-Project

 This is a team project of Simplon.co BootCamp.
-It was developed with Thrid-Party-API (https://simplonews.brianboudrioux.fr/).
+It was developed with Web-API (https://simplonews.brianboudrioux.fr/).
 This app is responsive and adaptable to all types of screen devices from desktop to mini smartphone.

 ### Project Link